Islandora/documentation/docs/contributing/releasing-islandora.md

 ## Releasing Java Code

 You need Java 8 on your system to release java code.
 All the rest is handled by Gradle, which is included in the Git repos.
-If, for whatever reason, you cannot get Java 8 on your computer, you can try the `openjdk:8` image
+If you cannot get Java 8, for whatever reason, you can still release Syn using Docker and the `openjdk:8-jdk` image.
+For Alpaca, however, because we use keys and sign the code, etc...
+It really requires Java 8 to be on your system.

 ### Release Syn